Snow to blanket the South this weekend in major winter storm

 Timing: Friday morning through Saturday evening

-- In Texas, the wintry weather will stay in the panhandle and the Red River Valley.

-- Large amounts of rain will impact major Texas cities, including Dallas and Houston.

-- More than 13 million people are under a flood or flash flood watch in eastern Texas.
-Cities like San Antonio and Houston could see flash flooding as rainfall total could reach 3 to 6 inches and isolated spots could see as much as 10 inches.
+Snowfall in Texas will likely be in the 2- to 4-inch range but could reach 6 inches.
+Southern and eastern Texas can expect a lot of rain impacting major cities, including Dallas, Austin, San Antonio and Houston.
+Nearly 20 million people are under a flood or flash flood watch or warning in eastern Texas.
+San Antonio and Houston could see flash flooding, as rainfall total could reach 3 to 6 inches, with as much as 10 inches in isolated spots.

+Oklahoma City may end up being on the line between dry and wet air.
+Still, there is a chance for some wintry weather in central Oklahoma, with snow accumulation of 1 to 4 inches and possibly one-10th of an inch of ice from Lubbock, Texas, to Oklahoma City.
+Tulsa, Oklahoma, will see some ice, as well as snow of 1 to 2 inches.

 Arkansas and western Tennessee